Kenya Coastal Trees: the joy of tree planting

 Vipingo Ridge have been planting indigenous coastal trees since 2006, when the sisal farm was identified as a potential future community development.

 From 2006 to 2009 the project was particularly rewilding focussed, with an estimated 35,000 trees planted during this intensive period of establishing the estate.
-As well as planting the trees, collecting seeds and creating the nursey, the team also focussed on supressing the non-native species.
-This work continues to this day.
+As well as planting the trees, collecting seeds and creating the nursery, the team also focussed on supressing the non-native species.
+This work continues to this day almost twenty years later.

-In restricting the invasive species these indigenous saplings have flourished, with some of these trees now over 60-feet tall.
+In restricting the invasive species, the indigenous saplings have flourished, with some of these trees now over 60-feet tall.
 The landscape of Vipingo Ridge has been transformed by these pillars of the returning coastal ecosystems.

 PGA Baobab Course